Bone Marrow & Stem Cell Transplant

-The Bone Marrow and Stem Cell Transplant Program at Weill Cornell Medicine is dedicated to providing the best care and the most innovative research in a compassionate and comfortable environment.
+The Bone Marrow and Stem Cell Transplant Program at Weill Cornell Medicine was established with the mission of providing the best care and most innovative research in a compassionate and comfortable environment.

-We utilize a multidisciplinary approach for patients with cancer and blood diseases in need of stem cell transplant, providing world-class clinical care and collaboration with experts in leukemia, lymphoma, myeloma and other blood disorders.
-Based in NewYork-Presbyterian Hospital, one of the top ten general hospitals in the nation, the expertise of our consulting team is unsurpassed.
+We take a multidisciplinary approach to care for patients with cancer and blood diseases who need stem cell transplants, providing world-class clinical care in collaboration with experts in leukemia, lymphoma, myeloma and other blood disorders.
+Based at NewYork-Presbyterian/Weill Cornell Medical Center, one of the top ten general hospitals in the nation, the expertise of our consulting team is unsurpassed.

-Our patients and families cope with life-threatening illness, and sensitivity and compassion are a priority for our team.
+Our patients and families cope with life-threatening illness; as such, sensitivity and compassion are a priority for our team.
 We view each patient as an individual, and our approach ensures that each treatment regimen is narrowly tailored to meet the unique, changing needs of our patients and their families – before, during and after transplant.

-Our team of internationally recognized bone marrow and stem cell transplant specialists is known for advanced work and published research in:
+Our team of internationally-recognized bone marrow transplant and stem cell surgery specialists is known for advanced work and published research in:

 We pride ourselves on exceptional outcomes and offer patients the most advanced diagnostic methods and treatment therapies to improve quality of life, including:

-- Haplo Cord Transplant, allowing us to find donors for all, regardless of age or ethnic background
+· Haplo-Cord Transplant, allowing us to find donors for all patients, regardless of age or ethnic background

 Clinical trials are important to improve outcomes and offer new treatment options.
 At Weill Cornell Medicine, we conduct more studies in blood cancers than any of our regional peers, allowing us to provide our patients with access to many multi-phase clinical trials.
 As active members of the international cancer research community, our oncologists also collaborate with other research centers to offer patients the most promising treatments available.